 Riverside Property Division Lawyers

-At the Law Offices of Catherine A. Schwartz, we streamline the divorce process to expedite matters and allow our clients to move on with their lives.
+At the Law Offices of Schwartz & Godbey, we streamline the divorce process to expedite matters and allow our clients to move on with their lives.
 However, when disputes over assets, debts and pensions arise, the most efficient and effective of legal processes can become painful and vindictive.
+An experienced Riverside divorce attorney with experience in property division is your best ally.
+We can help you handle the entire divorce process with more confidence, develop a stronger case for establishing your ownership rights over certain properties and assets, and ultimately help to guide you to a more satisfactory outcome with your divorce case.

 A Dedicated And Detail-Oriented San Bernardino Community Property Attorney